This blog will help you better understand what will happen during your “First Meeting at Dean Cabinetry”, and how you can make the most of it.

 Dean Cabinetry is a family business.
 There are six Deans, seven if you count Oakley, a jack russell terrier mix.
 All of the Deans work in the business, in some capacity, either full-time or part-time.
 Oakley is the official greeter.
 He works tirelessly to make sure you are warmly welcomed when you walk through the door.
 When you arrive for this meeting, you will meet with your designer, and if the owners, Leah and John Dean are on-site, they will stop in to say hello.

-Since we just moved to our new facility, our showroom is still in its design phase and is being updated as of this writing.
+First of all, our new showroom is beautiful and we are so proud of our team, and the work that has been done!
+We are currently putting the finishing touches on our event room and conference room; both are great spaces for meeting with multiple guests you may bring with you such as an interior designer or architect.
 You’ll see sample displays of stock, semi-custom, and our own John Dean Custom Cabinetry.
 You’ll see examples of framed full overlay cabinets, frameless full-access cabinets, and framed inset cabinets.
 There are many samples available of various cabinet finishes and door styles.

 At Dean Cabinetry, we strive to be the experts on everything cabinetry.
 We are “Your Kitchen Cabinet Partners from Start to Finish”.
 When you visit our showroom you will see that we have a few cabinet hardware racks and a few countertop displays.
 These are only to give you a feel for the many options that are available in the marketplace.
 We encourage you to visit companies that specialize in these two areas.
 We have a few top-rated companies that we have worked with over the years that we are happy to recommend.